 5. Protect Your Staff

-More and more businesses are turning a blind eye towards Health & Safety, they think it has to be complicated but it doesn’t.
-It is neither costly or time consuming, it is actually very beneficial to companies as it provides staff with a sense of security.
+More and more businesses are turning a blind eye towards Health & Safety.
+They think it has to be complicated but it doesn’t.
+It is neither costly nor time-consuming.
+Tt is actually very beneficial to companies as it provides staff with a sense of security.

 It is the law to have Health and Safety training and the approach you take towards it should be suitable for your business taking into consideration the size of your business and what needs you have.